PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 DataLab 1, Prep and Goal(s):

 DataLab 2, Prep and Goal(s):
-Kaggle day - Final leaderboard final
+Final day of Kaggle submissions

 ### Week 8

 DataLab 1, Prep and Goal(s):
+Kaggle team submission

+DataLab 2, Prep and Goal(s):
 Presentation of Kaggle solutions

-DataLab 2, Prep and Goal(s):

 ## Project Requirements
 Consider each of these task as mandatory to complete your project: